16th NCGA Valley Amateur Championship | Oakdale G&CC | August 6-7, 2018

 Drawing exceptional players during the late summer, the Valley Amateur has 500 points up for grabs to the champion at a time when the Player-of-the-Year race is coming to a close.

 The 36-hole stroke play event is playedat a venue in the San Joaquin or Sacramento valley each year and provides a top-level championship opportunity.
 Bob Niger and Steven Chung are the championship’s only two-time winners, with Chung winning back-to-back years in 2008 and 2009, while Niiger won the inaugural event in 2004 and a second title in 2006.

 A senior division is also held with past champions including several Senior Player of the Year honorees: Carl Selkirk, Gary Vanier, Jim Knoll and Jeff Burda.
-Knoll is the only two-time winner of the senior division having won in 2006 at Elkhorn CC and in 2007 and 2013, both at Riverbend GC.
+Vanier is the only three-time winner of the senior division having won in 2006 at Elkhorn CC and in 2007 and 2013, both at Riverbend GC.
 Knoll is the only other multiple-time winner, winning in 2008 at Winchester CC and again in 2011 at Riverbend GC.

 ELIGIBILITY: Handicap Index of 5.4 or less (Championship); 7.4 or less (Senior).
 ENTRIES CLOSE: July 21, 2019 FORMAT: 36 holes stroke play (18 holes per day).

 Check out NCGA GO for the best hotel rates in the area!